-No person shall operate an amusement ride or amusement attraction unless there is in force:a)A current liability insurance policy or policies, with coverage in amounts at least as great as those required by Section 2-14 of the Act;
+No person shall operate an amusement ride or amusement attraction unless there is in force a current liability insurance policy or policies, with coverage in amounts at least as great as those required by Section 2-14 of the Act.

-b) A bond in like amount, as set forth in Section 2-14 of the Act; or

-c) A deposit with the Illinois Department of Labor of cash or other security acceptable to the Director.
-(Section 2-14 of the Act)

 (Source: Amended at 44 Ill.
 Reg. ______, effective ____________)

-Section 6000.85 Requirements for Liability Insurance, Bond or Deposit of Security
+Section 6000.85 Requirements for Liability Insurance

-The owner, operator, agent or manager shall have in force liability insurance, a bond or a deposit in cash or security in the amounts specified in Section 2-14 of the Act.
+The owner, operator, agent or manager shall have in force liability insurance in the amounts specified in Section 2-14 of the Act.

 a) Liability Insurance

-1) Proof of insurance shall be a copy of the policy or policies, including all endorsements, or a certificate of insurance issued by the insurer and filed with the Department's Carnival and Amusement Ride Inspection Division.
+1) Proof of insurance shall be a copy of the policy or policies, including all endorsements, or a certificate of insurance issued by the insurer and filed with the Department's Amusement Ride and Attraction Safety Division.

-2) The company or companies affording coverage shall have a current Best's rating of "B+" or better and a current Best's financial class of "V" or better.
+2) The company or companies affording coverage shall have a current Best's Financial Strength Rating of "B+" or better and a current Best's Financial Size Category of class "V" or better.

 3) Policies and certificates issued by companies not a part of the Illinois Insurance Guaranty Fund shall bear a surplus lines stamp.

-b) Bonds

-1) The bonding company shall have:

-A) A current Best's rating of "B+" or better and a current Best's financial class of "V" or better.

-B) A duly issued license in the State of Illinois by the Department of Financial and Professional Regulation-Division of Insurance.

-2) The bonding company shall not have an unacceptable record of improper conduct or financial problems with the Division of Insurance.

-3) The bond shall be in effect for a minimum of 3 years or until any pending litigation has been finalized.

-c) Deposit of Cash or Other Security

-1) The acceptability of any deposit of cash or other security shall be determined by the Director with agreement from a majority of the Board.

-2) The deposits shall be held, interest free, by the Department for a minimum of 3 years or until any pending litigation has been finalized.

-d) Self-Insured Governmental Bodies
+b) Self-Insured Governmental Bodies

 1) A governmental body that is self-insured shall submit a Statement of Self-Insurance at least as great as those required by Section 2-14 of the Act.

 2) If the governmental body's self-insurance is not as great as required, then the body shall also submit documentation of its excess coverage, either through a conventional insurance company or an insurance pool.
 If the excess coverage is through a conventional insurance carrier, then the A.M.
 Best ratings as stated in this Section shall apply.
-If a pool is used, the pool shall be registered with the Division of Insurance, and shall submit a financial statement to the Department's Carnival and Amusement Ride Inspection Division evidencing a surplus to liability ratio of at least 2.5 to 1.
+If a pool is used, the pool shall be registered with the Department of Insurance, and shall submit a financial statement to the Department's Amusement Ride and Attraction Safety Division evidencing a surplus to liability ratio of at least 2.5 to 1.

 (Source: Amended at 44 Ill.
 Reg. ______, effective ____________)